-Dear little Slavic Sappho, we had thought,
+Dear little Slavic Sappho

 Hearing thy songs so sweetly, deftly wrought,